Mohammad Sabaaneh: Political Cartoons from Palestine

 “Each of Mohammad Sabaaneh’s powerful drawings is like a gut punch that gets straight to the essence of the stark reality of Palestinian life under Israeli occupation.
 This is how an artist resists,” writes Joe Sacco, the preeminent cartoonist whose books include, among others Palestine, and Footnotes in Gaza.

-Sabaaneh’s collection of cartoons begins with an essential refresher course on history, particularly fitting, as last year was the 100th anniversary of the Sykes-Picot agreement, which envisioned, amidst carving up what remained of the Ottoman Empire between France and Britain, a foreign administration of Palestine.
-And this year is the 100th anniversary of the Balfour Declaration, a letter issued by the British government in favor of “the establishment in Palestine of a national home for the Jewish people.”
+Sabaaneh’s collection of cartoons begins with an essential refresher course on history, particularly fitting, as 2016 was the 100th anniversary of the Sykes-Picot agreement, which envisioned, amidst carving up what remained of the Ottoman Empire between France and Britain, a foreign administration of Palestine.
+The year 2017 was the 100th anniversary of the Balfour Declaration, a letter issued by the British government in favor of “the establishment in Palestine of a national home for the Jewish people.”

 Sabaaneh takes the reader through the Israeli invasion of Lebanon in 1982, the Sabra and Chatila massacre, the first and second Intifada, up until the present.